-The CCIP Trainer Course occurs once every two years and involves three full days of training and interaction.
+The CCIP Trainer Course occurs once every 2 years and involves 3 full days of training and interaction.
 Course content focuses on adult and active experiential learning approaches.
 Participants are presumed to have a command of didactic content related to clinical teaching, supervision, and evaluation upon entering this course.
 By the end of the course, participants are expected to:

 - demonstrate familiarity with CCIP course content,

 - teach selected content by integrating active teaching strategies to different levels of learners, and

 - demonstrate the ability to independently conduct CCIP courses.